f110/heimdallr/README.rst

 the agent will connect to the proxy and relay ingress traffic of proxy.
 Thus it can be proxying to the backend that likes behind NAT.

+The agent is desgined to run the same host with the backend.
+And the agent is also designed for 1:1 corresponding between the agent and the server.

 #.
 Decide the backend's name with your proxy admin
 #.
 Generate CSR(Certificate Signing Request) and private key by heim-agent
 #.
 Send CSR to the proxy admin
 #.
 You got signed certificate from the proxy admin
 #.
 Run heim-agent with signed certificate

+DO NOT move the private key to outside of the agent server for any reason.

 Generate CSR
 +++++++++++++++++